pkane2001/DeltaWave/docs/pages/mydoc/get_distorted.md

 <a href="DistortSetup.zip">Download<input type="image" id="download" alt="Download" src="images/windows-logo.png" width="30" align="top" />   </a>

-Please check this website before then to get an updated copy!
+Please check this website to get an updated copy!

 Once the file downloads, extract the installer from ZIP archive and run it to install.
 Follow prompts.